GoWebyCMS/comingsoon/README.rst

 You must have at least one Site entry in your database **before** installing Comingsoon.

 ## Supported Django Versions
+- 1.10
 - 1.9
-- 1.8
-- 1.7
-- 1.6
-- 1.5 or below *should* work, but come on, it's time to upgrade :)

 ## Installation
 TODO: configure installation via pip
   - `pip install comingsoon`

 -- or --

-Download Coming Soon from [source](https://github.com/)
+Download Coming Soon from [source](https://github.com/Django-Hatchery/hatchery-comingsoon/archive/master.zip)

 Enable a virtualenv